AEBilgrau/HierarchicalEdgeBundles/README.md

 Hierarchical Edge Bundles in R
 ------------------------------

-This packages implements a crude version of the excellent visualization method of hierarchical edge bundling [1].
+This packages implements a crude version of the excellent visualization method of hierarchical edge bundling [1] in R.

 ## Installation
 To install the latest version of **HierarchicalEdgeBundles** directly from the master branch at GitHub, run